Marriage Registration in Slovenia

 Yes, Slovenia has recently recognized same-sex marriages, registered as civil partnerships.
 Same-sex persons can get married in Slovenia by entering a civil partnership starting with February 2017.
 The procedures of registering a civil partnership are given by the Civil Partnership Registration Act, which prescribes similar registration requirements as it is in the case of the conventional marriage registration.

 However, there are several differences prescribed under this rule of law; for example, Article 3 of the Civil Partnership Registration Act stipulates that a civil partnership can be registered here only in the situation in which one of the persons is a Slovenian citizen.
 A relevant difference is given by the deadline to apply for registration, which, in this situation, is of minimum 30 days prior to the event (Article 6).
+Our immigration lawyers in Slovenia can offer more details.

 It also important to find out that the civil partnership in Slovenia can grant similar rights to the married persons with the ones available for a traditional couple.
 Following the recognition of the civil partnership, the parties will be able to jointly own a property, the right to inheritance and other relevant rights (Article 8).